 A significant portion of our earnings comes from royalties and fees generated by our franchise stores.
 Franchisees are independent operators, and their employees are not our employees.
 We provide tools that franchisees can consider using in training their employees, but the quality of franchise store operations and our brand and branded products may be diminished by numerous factors beyond our control.
 Consequently, franchisees may not operate stores in a manner consistent with our standards and requirements or they or their employees may take other actions that adversely affect the value of our brand.
 In such event, our business and reputation may suffer, and as a result our revenues and stock price could decline.
-Our success also depends in part on continuing positive relationships with our franchisees (and positive relationships between our international master franchisees and their corresponding subfranchisees) and if those relationships were to deteriorate, our revenues and stock price could decline.
+Our success also depends in part on continuing positive relationships with our franchisees (and positive relationships between our international master franchisees and their corresponding sub-franchisees) and if those relationships were to deteriorate, our revenues and stock price could decline.
 While we try to ensure that franchisees maintain the quality of the Domino's brand and branded products and comply with their franchise agreements, franchisees may take actions that adversely affect the value of our intellectual property or reputation or that are inconsistent with their contractual obligations.
-Although our franchise arrangements permit the applicable franchise or terminate a franchise agreement under certain circumstances, including the failure by franchisees to uphold quality standards, there can be no assurance that such remedy will be available or sufficient to prevent harm to our brand and protect our intellectual property.
+Although our franchisees to uphold product or operating standards, there can be no assurance that such remedy will be available or sufficient to prevent harm to our brand and protect our intellectual property.

-As of January 2, 2022, we had 735 U.S. franchisees operating 6,185 U.S. stores.
-As of that same date, 22 of these franchisees each owned and operated more than 50 U.S. stores, including our largest U.S. franchisee who owned and operated 177 stores and the average U.S. franchisee owned and operated approximately eight stores.
+As of January 1, 2023, we had 725 U.S. franchisees operating 6,400 U.S. stores.
+As of that same date, 22 of these franchisees each owned and operated more than 50 U.S. stores, including our largest U.S. franchisee who owned and operated 162 stores and the average U.S. franchisee owned and operated approximately nine stores.
 Our international master franchisees are generally responsible for the development of significantly more stores than our U.S. franchisees.
 As a result, our international operations are more closely tied to the success of a smaller number of franchisees than our U.S. operations.
-As of January 2, 2022, our largest international master franchisee operated 3,229 stores in 10 markets, which accounted for approximately 26% of our total international store count.
+As of January 1, 2023, our largest international master franchisee operated 3,751 stores in 13 markets, which accounted for approximately 28% of our total international store count.
 Our U.S. and international franchisees may not operate their franchises successfully.
 If one or more of our key franchisees were to become insolvent or otherwise were unable or unwilling to pay us our royalties or other amounts owed, our business and results of operations would be adversely affected.